How an Ottawa teacher is helping students unlearn learning

 Students sit in rows, teachers lecture from the front of the class, and tests and exams are the primary means of evaluating progress.
 Nearly everyone is required to learn the same thing at the same age, and the freedom to choose what to learn is almost nonexistent.

 "Traditional schooling needs to be absolutely rethought.
 Having kids sit still in class and take down notes from a board and listen to lectures ...
-I think that's a proved disaster," says Angus McMurtry, an education professor at the University of Ottawa.
+I think that's a proved disaster," said Angus McMurtry, an education professor at the University of Ottawa.

 A 'troubling' education system

 Chambers adopted the unlearning method because of her own difficult experiences in school, she said.